michaelfeng/CoreMemory-MCP/README.md

 Access the API at the /mcp endpoint.
 Use Ctrl+C to stop.
 ```
-**Important:** Keep this terminal window open.
+**⚠️ Important:** Keep this terminal window open.
 The service needs to be running in the background for your clients to connect to it.

-## Configuring Your Client
+## 🔌 Configuring Your Client

 Here are specific instructions for popular tools that support MCP.